ErpNetDocs/winclient/introduction/barcode-commands/index.md

 ## Barcode panel options

- Two additional options can also be activated from the barcode settings in the **Barcode tab**:
+ Two additional options can also be activated from the barcode settings in the Barcode tab:

 - If ‘Use lots’ is on, when the system recognizes the product (if the product is allowed or required to use lots), it does not create a line immediately, but changes the barcode panel mode and waits until information about the lot number is received.
 The lot number can be added via a barcode label, manually in the main field or from the drop-down list in the lot field.